 - Live with a sense of security

 Simply having the freedom to pick out their own clothing and determine how they spend their days can hold significant meaning for elderly people.
-Unfortunately, they do not retain these options in many nursing homes.
+Unfortunately, they do not retain these options in some nursing homes.

 When Can a Nursing Home Harm an Elderly Person?

-Every person, young or old, deserves to live in a location that affords safety, dignity, and respect.
+Every person, young or old, deserves to live in a location that affords safety, dignity and respect.
 Older adults want to retain as much independence and autonomy as possible and make choices about medical treatment and care whenever possible.

 If an elderly person goes to live in a residential care facility that fails to provide these basic needs and rights, it will negatively affect their well-being.